On $A_p$ weights and the Landau equation: Preliminaries and main result

 Given $\varepsilon \in (0,1)$ we say that ``$f$ satisfies the $\varepsilon$-Poincar\'e inequality'' if there is some positive constant $\Lambda>0$ such that for any Lipschitz, compactly supported $\phi$ we have

-This can be thought of as an ``uncertainty estimate'' for the Landau equation.
+This can be thought of as an ``uncertainty estimate'' for the Landau equation (see the discussion regarding the uncertainty principle at the end of Section \ref{section: contributions}).
 We will also say that ``$f$ satisfies the strong Poincar\'e inequality'' if there is a decreasing, non-negative function $\Lambda:(0,1)\mapsto \mathbb{R}$ such that for any smooth $\phi$ and $\varepsilon \in (0,1)$ we have

 \begin{rem} Although the inequality is stated for compactly supported $\phi$, it is clear (by density) that once it holds for compactly supported $\phi$ it also holds for any $\phi$ with

 Accordingly, throughout the manuscript we may apply the $\varepsilon$-Poincar\'e inequality (and other weighted Sobolev inequalities) to $\phi$ which may not be compactly supported but satisfy these two integrability conditions. \end{rem}